The Thrive Team

 Mel has been working with children for over 25 years.
 She started in a village primary school supporting a child with Downs Syndrome on a 1-1 basis.
 This led to a job in a special school working with children who had complex needs including ASD and challenging behaviour.
 Working with children with ASD became a passion and the focus of the next few years.
 This time included working at a specialist residential setting in Norfolk now known as Acorn Park.

 Feeling the need to return to a mainstream setting, Mel became a member of the Behavioural and Emotional Support Team known as BEST at a middle school in Suffolk.
 Here she enjoyed supporting children who were struggling to engage with learning and took this experience to a school in Norwich before working at a Specialist Resource Base for children with SEMH where her journey with Thrive began.
-Thrive Training commenced in 2012 and she became a licenced practitioner.
+Thrive Training commenced in 2012 and she became a licensed practitioner.
 Loving this role and wanting to take it to the next stage she completed the training to become a Thrive Trainer in 2018 and then was thrilled to be appointed to the role of Relationship Manager.

 Having supported many schools, children and families in Norfolk throughout the SRB Outreach service, she is excited to be taking these relationships to the next stage across the East of England.